Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\begin{lemma} Given a trajectory with $n$ vertices, one can compute all bounding box events in $O(n \log n)$ time. \end{lemma}

-\begin{proof} From the proof in Appendix~\ref{apx:bounding_box_f}, we know that $p$ can be determined by the pair $(v_i, v_j)$.
+\begin{lemma} Given a trajectory with $n$ vertices, one can compute all bounding box events in $O(n \log^2 n)$ time. \end{lemma} \begin{proof} From the proof in Lemma~\ref{lem:bounding_box_f}, we know that $p$ can be determined by the pair $(v_i, v_j)$.
 We also proved the relationship between the pair $(v_i, v_j)$ and the longest coverable vertex-to-vertex subtrajectory starting at either~$v_i$ or ending at~$v_j$.
 As a consequence of Lemma~\ref{lem:reach_data_structure}, we can compute all longest coverable vertex-to-vertex subtrajectories starting at each vertex~$v_i$ in $O(n \log^2 n)$ time.
 Those ending at vertex~$v_j$ can be handled analogously.

-For each of the $O(n)$ pairs of vertices $(v_i, v_j)$ we use the same method as in Appendix~\ref{apx:bounding_box_f} to determine the bounding box event~$p$.
-We use the bounding box data structure to query~~$v_L$ in $O(\log n)$ time.
+For each of the $O(n)$ pairs of vertices $(v_i, v_j)$ we use the same method as in Lemma~\ref{lem:bounding_box_f} to determine the bounding box event~$p$.
+We use the bounding box data structure to query~$v_L$ in $O(\log n)$ time.
 This determines the $x$-coordinate of~$p$.
-Then we compute~$p$ by computing the intersection of the two lines: the vertical line through~~$v_L$ and the trajectory edges~$v_{i-1}v_i$. \end{proof}
+Then we compute~$p$ by computing the intersection of the two lines: the vertical line through~~$v_L$ and the trajectory edge~$v_{i-1}v_i$. \end{proof}